CalsRanna/rsp/readme.md

 ## About RSP

-RSP is a web application library used to make things easy while you want build a plain Laravel application.
+RSP is a web application library used to make things easier while you building a plain Laravel application.
 Besides, it provides some efficient commands to let you free while you're coding.

 RSP is short for **Repository Service and Presenter**.